 Why do a lien search?

-The purpose of a lien search is to uncover any undisclosed debt.
-In a perfect world, disclosing debt should be the equipment seller’s responsibility, not the equipment buyer’s liability.
+The purpose of a lien search is to uncover undisclosed debt.
+In a perfect world, disclosing debt would be the equipment seller’s responsibility, not fall to the buyer.
 Unfortunately, that’s not always the case.
+A signed statement that the equipment is free & clear of encumbrance is something you take to court, not something that keeps you out of court.
+Never accept these statements as truth.

-Every secured creditor who may have a financial interest in the equipment should provide a lien release detailing the specific equipment being purchased.
+Every applicable secured creditor should provide a lien release detailing the specific equipment being purchased.
 Because the lien follows the machine.

 Creditors have priority by the date they filed.
 The oldest filing gets first dibs to proceeds from your sale.
 After the first creditor obligations have been fulfilled, any remaining funds from sale carry over to the next creditor… and the next… until all have released their lien or provided a payoff.
 The seller should request these documents from their creditors.

-Ground Clearance gives buyers, sellers, auctioneers and brokers the tools needed to get a deal done.
-With a wide range of services from locating the UCCs to working with the seller’s and their creditors.
+Ground Clearance gives buyers, sellers, auctioneers, and brokers the tools needed to get a deal done.
+With a wide range of services from locating and retrieving the UCCs to working with the seller’s and their creditors.
 Ground Clearance helps to ensure that you receive the lien releases or payoff’s, including termination, from all of the applicable secured parties.

-As an independent third party do you conduct lien searches on the consigned sellers?
+Brokers and Auctioneers: As an independent third party do you conduct lien searches on the consigned sellers?
 Do you clear all applicable liens?
-Ground Clearance provides these services for auctioneers and brokers alike.
+Ground Clearance provides these services to free up your valuable time and also relieves your company of the liability of locating and retrieving the information.

-Liens are located in the state of incorporation of a business.
+Liens are located in the state of incorporation of a business and the state of primary residence of an individual.

 What Ground Clearance does for you: